jpverkamp/blog/content/programming/libraries/2013-08-06-adventures-in-racket-gzip.md

       #:buffer-size (* 1024 1024))))
 ```

 There is one problem though, the user can pass absolutely anything to `#:buffer-size`.
 Let's use a Racket feature I probably don't take as much advantage of as I probably should: {{< doc racket "contracts" >}}.
-Essentially, they work like {{< wikipedia page="Type signature" text="type signatures" >}}.
+Essentially, they work like [[wiki:Type signature|type signatures]]().
 It looks a little ugly, but they're fairly easy to work with:

 ```scheme
 (provide/contract